Diana Mara Henry

 Diana's first career, as a photojournalist, was honored with exhibitions including at the National Women's Hall of Fame, Overseas Press Club/NYC, the Organization of American Historians’ Centennial Conference, and the Woodrow Wilson Center.
 Named special collections of her work were purchased by UMass/Amherst, The NY State Museum, the Schlesinger Library at Harvard, and the NY Public Library.
 Her books of photography are Women on the Move and A Life in Photography and her art is on display at saatchiart.com.

-Her book I Am André, German Jew, French Resistance Fighter, British Spy will be published by Chiselbury in October 2024.
-It is available for discounted pre-order here.
+Her book I Am André, German Jew, French Resistance Fighter, British Spy is published by Chiselbury.
+It is available here.